 The Completed Queries tab lists all records matching the current filters.
 The View button in the Plan column opens a Plan Explorer session for the associated query.
 The default filter displays all records.
 There are two modes for this pane: Default and Totals.

 Default mode lists all events for the active date range in a standard list format, sorted descending by End Time by default.
 Default mode is activated whenever auto-refresh is enabled by selecting Play on the toolbar, which shows the events for the last 10 minutes with new events coming in automatically at the top of the list.

-Totals mode is enabled by selecting Show Totals.
+Totals mode is enabled by selecting Show Totals (the sigma Σ button).
 This groups all like events together using a normalized version of the T-SQL with all variable parameters replaced, and it shows aggregates for each group.
 This enables you to quickly determine which events are responsible for the most CPU or IO activity for the active date range.